howl-editor/howl/site/source/doc/api/command.md

 handler receives arguments returned by the `input` field, if provided.
 - `input`: _[optional]_ A function that is invoked to read user input.
 If present, this function is invoked before the handler, and all return values are passed to the handler as arguments.
+This function is called with a single argument that is a table containing three fields: `prompt`, `text` and `help` described above.

 ### run (cmd_string = nil)